jonathanmpope/little-esty-shop-bulk-discounts/README.md

-# Little Esty Shop
+# Little Esty Shop - Bulk Discounts

 ## Background and Description

-"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+"Little Esty Shop" was a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.

+Bulk Discounts was built on top of the original group project to create a new class of items that.
+This project included building RESTful routes for database object creation lifecycle (create, edit, destroy, update).
+Complex Active Record queries are used to calculate new invoice sums based on the use of bulk discounts to invoices.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships